microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/search-api-overview.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Using the Microsoft Search API, apps can query Office 365 data in the context of the authenticated user.
+Using the Microsoft Search API, apps can query Office 365 data.

-Requests to index data are performed on behalf of an application using a [token](/graph/auth-v2-service.md) with delegated permissions.
+Search requests are executed in the context of the user, using a [token](/graph/auth-v2-service.md) with delegated permissions.

 ## Common use cases